jwillinghalpern/fm-mock/README.md

 (NOTE: this project is v0 and may change significantly before release)

 A library for mocking the window.FileMaker object.
 This lets you develop FileMaker webviewer apps in the browser.
+This can be especially useful if you're developiong in a framework like ReactJS and you want to use dev tools in your browser of choice.

 ## Try